 Pasta Flora is a cake my mother used to make quite often and she usually used strawberry jam.
 The word “pasta” does not have the meaning all of you know but pasta in Greek is synonymous to “a piece of cake”.
 Although I have been meaning to make this cake for a long time now, I kept postponing it.
 Although my mother made it often, I did not have a recipe for it.
 I searched the net and I made the first one I found, as I was in a hurry and did not have much time to look at various recipes and make up my mind which one to choose.

 The recipe I found was a very simple one.
-I followed the basic instructions, but added the zest of the lime and two spoonfuls of lime juice.
+I followed the basic instructions, but added butter instead of margarine, the zest of the lime and two spoonfuls of lime juice.
 If lime was not one of the key ingredients of the joust, I would have probably added vanilla essence or lemon zest.

 Preparation time: 40 minutes